 The Stanley Center Psychiatric Genetics and Neuroscience Fellowship offers an opportunity for advanced study and research in Psychiatric Genetics and Neuroscience, and serves as a bridge between clinical training and the development of a research career.
 The fellowship, sponsored by the Stanley Center for Psychiatric Research at Broad Institute, the MGH-McLean Hospital Adult Psychiatry Residency Research Concentration Program, and Brigham and Women's Hospital Harvard Longwood Residency Program, provides funding for one to two years of research and study after residency training.
 A total of 1-2 new awards are granted each year.

-The application cycle for the 2017-2018 fellowship(s) has begun.
-The deadline for applications has now passed.
-The 2017-2018 Fellow will be announced soon.
+The application cycle for the 2018-2019 fellowship(s) will open soon.
 For more information on the fellowship, and for application guidelines, download the application announcement here.

 Questions about the fellowship should be directed to: